Sweet chery wine recipe

 If you have enough berries, I suggest you look up this simple sweet cherry wine recipe.
 In a few months you’ll get excellent beverage which you can put on the table with no shame.
 Aside from the sweet cherries you’ll need sugar, citric acid, and water.

 Only ripe untainted berries are fit for sweet cherry wine.
-Even one tainted or moldy fruit can spoil the whole beverage.
+Even one tainted or moldy fruit can spoil the whole beverage, take care of cleanliness.
 Used containers must be squeaky clean and wiped dry.
 You can make wine from any variety of sweet cherry: yellow, black, pink, forest or white, but the best beverages with a delicate aroma can be made from yellow berries.
 Forest berries are on the second place.

 - Sweet cherries – 22 lb / 10 kg